dolphindb/api-csharp/README.md

 }
 ```

-When the subscription is started, the handler instance is passed as a parameter to the subscription function.
+The handler instance is passed into function `subscribe` as a parameter.

 ```
 ThreadedClient client = new ThreadedClient(subscribePort);

 client.subscribe(serverIP, serverPort, tableName, new MyHandler(), offsetInt);
 ```

 **Handler mode client (multithreading) (ThreadPollingClient)**